krevanth/ZAP/README.md

 The ZAP also implements `LDRD`, `STRD` and `PLD` instructions with the following implementation notes:

 * `PLD` is interpreted as a `NOP`.
-* `MCRR` and `MRRC` are not intended to be used on coprocessor 15 (see \[1]).
+* `MCRR` and `MRRC` are not intended to be used on coprocessor 15 (see v5TE specification).
 Since ZAP does not have an external coprocessor bus, these instructions should not be used.

 #### 1.4.5.
 Base Register Update

 If a data abort is signaled on a memory instruction that specifies writeback, the contents of the base register will not be updated.
 This holds for all load and store instructions.
-This behavior is referred to in the V5TE architecture \[1] as the Base Restored Abort Model.
+This behavior is referred to in the V5TE spec as the Base Restored Abort Model.

 #### 1.4.6.
 Cache and TLB Lockdown